miker704/Strife/patches2.md

     - Removed Server Settings modal from modal manager.
     - Rendered Server Settings modal from server main container.
     - Wrapped Server Settings modal in REACT PORTAL.
+    - Backed up the old create a server function for create a server in create server modal in deprecated.

 ## Backend Changes